Data Upload

 Verify the quality of method calibration by comparing raw vs. calibrated velocities against the HRM baseline.

-Calibration State
+Calibration States

 Selectable DMA (sDMA) Method Switching